 Population, Language and Culture

 By the turn of the 20th century Dubai was a sufficiently prosperous port to attract settlers from Iran, India and Baluchistan, while the souk on Deira side was thought to be the largest on the coast, with some 350 shops.
-The facilities for trade and free enterprise were enough to make Dubai a natural haven for merchants who left Lingah, on the Persian coast, after the introduction of high customs’ dues there in 1902.
+The facilities for trade and free enterprise were enough to make Dubai a natural haven for merchants who left Lingah, on the Persian coast, after the introduction of high customs dues there in 1902.
 These people were mostly of distant Arab origin and Sunni, unlike most Persians, and naturally looked across to the Arab shore of the Gulf finally making their homes in Dubai.

 Meanwhile a flourishing Indian population had also settled in Dubai and was particularly active in the shops and alleys of the souk.
 The cosmopolitan atmosphere and air of tolerance began to attract other foreigners too: by the 1930s, nearly a quarter of the 20,000 population was foreign, including 2,000 Persians, 1,000 Baluchis, many Indians and substantial communities from Bahrain, Kuwait and the Hasa province in eastern South Arabia.
-Some years later the British also made it their center on the coast, establishing a political agency in 1954.
+Some years later the British also made it their centre on the coast, establishing a political agency in 1954.

+Modern Dubai is the product of more than 30 years of intensive development.
+Before that, Dubai was a small trading port, clustered around the mouth of the Dubai Creek.
 The population has increased more than tenfold since the 1960s to just over 2 million, and now hundreds of hotels accommodate the expat workers and tourists who help run the economy.
-Indeed, only around 22% of the emirate’s population, at the last count, were actually ethnically emirati in a population mixture that has to be one of the world’s most cosmopolitan.
+Indeed, only around 23% of the emirate’s population, at the last count, were actually ethnically Emirati in a population mixture that has to be one of the world’s most cosmopolitan.